ClusterHQ/flocker/docs/using/config/configuration.rst

 The required parameters are ``version`` and ``nodes``.
 For now the ``version`` must be ``1``.

-Each hostname in the deployment configuration should be either a single application name or a list of application names that match those defined in the application configuration.
+Each hostname in the deployment configuration should be a list of application names that match those defined in the application configuration.

 Here's an example of a simple but complete configuration defining a deployment of one application on one host: